Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Protocol for Evaluation}

-The computation of the criteria is based on the analysis of the result set of produced artifacts, alongside with the inspiring set (composed by artifacts of that field used during training and/or generation).
-It also requires the definition of quality and typicality indicators for the considered artifacts.
+The computation of the criteria is based on the analysis of the result set of produced artifacts, along with the inspiring set (composed by artifacts of that field used during training and/or generation).
+It also requires the definition of quality and typicality indicators for the artifacts considered.
 More specifically, the proposed criteria are: the average of typicality or quality over the result set; the proportion of items with good typicality score, which is also characterized by high quality; the proportion of the output that falls into the category of untypical but high-valued; the ratio between untypical high-valued items and typical high-valued items; the proportion of the inspiring set that has been reproduced in the result set.
-The assessment of these criteria is performed before on the entire result set and then only on the subset not containing any item from the inspiring set.
+The assessment of these criteria is performed on both the entire result set and on the subset that does not contain any item from the inspiring set.